hackclub/hackclub/workshops/platformer/README.md

 Great, we've got a good assortment of randomly generated obstacles.
 Let's add collisions!

-p5.play has an [`overlap`]() method for Groups that makes collision detection and handling easy.
-We can use it on our `obstacleSprites` Group by providing two arguments, the thing to collide with, and a function to do something when there is a collision.
+We've used `.overlap()` with our `groundSprites` Group above, by providing just one argument.
+We also can use it on our `obstacleSprites` Group by providing two arguments, the thing to collide with, and a function to do something when there is a collision.

 Add this to the `draw()` function, right before the call for `drawSprites()`: